How to get cheap car insurance in 2025 — 25 things to try

 Consider pay as you go insurance

-For example, RAC’s Pay By Mile insurance is a monthly rolling subscription.
+In most cases, it's a monthly rolling subscription.
 You’ll have a set fee to pay monthly, which will cover your car while it’s parked, plus a premium for each mile you drive in that month (starting from around 4p per mile).
-Your mileage is measured via a tag that you self-install, and you can track how many miles you’ve done using their mobile app.

 7. Consider getting a black box fitted